seborrheic keratosis Removal

 5. Take an over-the-counter antihistamine if needed to help reduce itching and inflammation.

 Once seborrheic keratosis has been removed, the area should be cleaned with an antiseptic cleanser.
 The cleanser should be applied to the affected area twice a day for several days, or as directed by a healthcare provider.
-It is important to remember that the area must be kept clean and dry to prevent infection and further irritation.
-After cleansing, apply an ointment such as petroleum jelly to help moisturize the skin and reduce any discomfort in the area.

 Yes, seborrheic keratoses are typically benign and noncancerous.